GeminiDRSoftware/astrodata/docs/manuals/usermanual/headers.rst

         >>> help(ad.airmass)
         >>> help(ad.filter_name)

-..
-TODO: Migrate to DRAGONS docs.
+.. todo:: Migrate to DRAGONS docs.
     The full list of standard descriptors is available in the Appendix
     |Descriptors|.